Promised Heaven: Plot

 The movie is set in against the dusk of the Soviet Union and associated changes in economical and social life.
-Near one of Moscow's railway stations, on a landfill site, a group of tramps lives.
+Near one of Moscow's railway stations, on a landfill site, a group of bums lives.
 Due to a variety of reasons, once prosperous people have lost their jobs, homes, loved ones and began living at a dump.
-This dump society is remarkably diverse and includes Solomon, a Jewish violinist, a train driver (who brought his steam locomotive to the dump), and a talented artist named Anthemia (Phima).
-One day, the leader of the vagrants, Dmitry Loginov, a former party apparatchik turned dissident nicknamed "The President", together with Solomon, announces that they have made contact with aliens and that all the homeless will soon be leaving for another planet where happiness, joy and peace rule.
-The sign of the aliens' arrival is to be blue snow.
+This dump society is remarkably diverse and includes Solomon, a Jewish violinist, a crazy train driver (who brought his steam locomotive to the dump), and a talented artist named Anthemia (Phima).
+Their leader, a former party official nicknamed "the President", announces that he has made contact with aliens who will soon take them all to a paradise planet, with blue snow being the sign of their arrival.
+Into this community comes Katya Ivanova, an elderly woman thrown out onto the street by her own son and suffering from memory loss.
+She is taken under the wing of Phima, who introduces Katya to the harsh life of the outcasts.

-The film's main protagonist then becomes Katya Ivanova.
-She was treated despicably by her two sons: her elder son, Kirill, had palmed her off from Leningrad to Moscow to visit her younger son, Vasya.
-However, on the day of her arrival, Vasya got drunk, beat his mother, and threw her out onto the street.
-Left with nothing and having lost her memory, the woman is forced to wander the streets of Moscow in search of food.
-She encounters Phima who decides to take the amnesiac woman under her wing, dubs her Katya Ivanova, and promises to secure her a place at the dump.
-Phima and Katya end up at the police station, arrested for 15 days.
+Phima and Katya end up at the police station, arrested for 15 days for hooliganism.
 However, due to the lack of a holding cell for women, Phima and Katya are placed, "as an exception", with the temporarily detained Semyon Bakurin, a retired colonel and veteran of the Soviet-Japanese War.
-During their time at the police station, Phima teaches Katya how to beg properly on the streets, sharing her views on the profession of panhandling and on life in general.
-Soon, Bakurin is released, then, Katya and Phima are set free.
-Phima brings Katya to the dump "to her people".
+After release, Phima brings Katya to the dump "to her people".
 Bakurin also visits the dump to see his new friends.
 At that moment, representatives of an American firm arrive at the dump.
-They plan to build a condom factory and a hotel on the site, but the tramps chase them away.
+They plan to build a condom factory and a hotel on the site, but the bums chase them away.
 They must hold out at the dump until the blue snow appears, no matter what.